 03 of 10

 This movie is a holiday favorite for many families.
-How does Chinese food factor into a non-Asian family's 1960's Christmas in Indiana?
-Without giving too much away, there's a great scene involving a duck dinner at a Chinese restaurant.
-You may end up making it part of your own family tradition.
+How does Chinese food factor into a white family's 1960's Christmas in Indiana?
+Without giving too much away, there's a classic scene involving a duck dinner at a Chinese restaurant.
+You may end up making this movie part of your own family tradition.

 04 of 10